 For details on this year’s Classic click here.

-In the past four years, TAS has also used the Myall Classic at Tea Gardens as an event to give paddlers an experience of competition before the Hawkesbury.
+In recent years, TAS has also used the Myall Classic at Tea Gardens as an event to give paddlers an experience of competition before the Hawkesbury.
 This race is held at the end of September and is a day race of 47km along the Myall River.
 The Myall is a difficult event and tends to open the eyes of paddlers to what they will experience in the Hawkesbury with strong tides and long distances between stops.